elicatza/rainbow-hig.h/README.md

 Make flags in C gay.
 I've seen other command line arg parsers written in c, but none apealing to the man lovers.

+## Features
+- No memory management
+- Generate help
+- Generate mdoc
+- One file

 ## Naming
 Rainbow High is a song from Evita.
 I could not find a better name that is also the title of a musical theather song.